 If you’ve read more than one blog post on my website, you’ve probably heard me say time and time again, ‘Always explore with a friend’.
 The reason I reiterate this point is because urbex is a hobby that takes you to locations that have been abandoned for many years.

 The location alone is not always the reason you could get hurt.
-Abandoned places are generally areas where homeless, junkies, and squatters like to be in.
+Abandoned places are generally areas where the homeless, junkies, and squatters like to be.
 Though it doesn’t happen too often, explorers have told of stories where they were attacked or robbed by people in abandoned buildings.

 If you’re relatively new to Urban Exploring and don’t have friends who share your interest in exploring derelict locations, your best bet to finding like-minded individuals is through the internet.
-There are hundreds of urban explorer forums you can join.
+There are hundreds of urbex forums you can join.

 In this post, I’ve chosen the top 8 that are most active and have the most members which give you a better chance of finding people in your area to explore with.

 Uer, which stands for ‘Urban Exploration Resource’, is one of the oldest urbex community on the web.
 The urban exploration website offers lots of articles, photo galleries, stories, and an active forum board for the Urban Exploration and Infiltration Community.

 Uer also offers a public and private location database.
 The database contains information on abandoned locations that urban explorers can visit.
 The locations are organized by state/city so anyone can visit their location database and find places to explore near them.